amir-91/capstone/README.md

 ### General Info

 ***
-this is the fourth project of frontend nano degree of udacity which is a Evaluate a news article with nlp using node js and javascript.
+this is the fifth project of frontend nano degree of udacity which is a travel app using node js and javascript.
 (interacting between server side & client side)

 ## Technologies